Diversity, Equity and Inclusion

 The Waldorf School of Philadelphia actively encourages and supports diversity, equity and inclusion in our community.
 We strive to deepen our understandings of each other and the world as they relate to and are reflected through heritage and areas of social justice.
 We welcome people from (but not limited to) all races, gender, identities, sexual orientations, socioeconomic statuses, ages, and religions.
 Our community works to embrace and deepen our own understanding of both our strengths, which support our goals for the inclusion of all, as well as the challenges hindering our progress towards these goals.

 In addition to our stated commitment to diversity, we have also adopted the position statements of the Association of Waldorf Schools of North America (AWSNA) and adhere to the Association of Delaware Valley Independent Schools (ADVIS) Non-Discriminatory Policy as to Students.

 Anti-Racism Resources for Parents

 Many parents are looking for resources for talking about racial justice at this tragic time in our country.
-Here are some resources that we will keep updating or visit our page Anti-Racism Resources for Parents.
+For resources visit our page Anti-Racism Resources for Parents.